Phentermine: When It’s Helpful and When It’s Not

 Certain cardiovascular conditions

-Significant anxiety or mood sensitivity
+Significant anxiety or stimulant sensitivity

-Poor tolerance to stimulant-like effects
+Poor sleep tolerance

-A history of misuse or adverse reactions
+A history of adverse reactions

 Emotional or compulsive eating